Tuesday, 1 August 2023

 Their eyes see the wonders of what God has made.…...”
 James A Tweedie

-Well we went down to the sea today - not in ships but in a bus.
+Well we went also down to the sea today - not in a ship but in a bus.
 The Black Sea!
-What does that conjure up in your mind?
-Barring more recent ‘times’, I have had only vague notions of the Black Sea - high school history, soldiers, war, Sebastopol, Crimea, Florence Nightingale, Russia, and romantic notions of exotic remoteness.
+What does that conjure up in your mind, barring more recent ‘times’?
+I have had only vague notions of the Black Sea - secondary school history - soldiers, war, Sebastopol, Crimea, Florence Nightingale, Russia, and romantic notions of exotic remoteness. and its shape so like Australia!
 I have wanted to visit this vast inland sea for a long time and today I sat on its shores on the sand with my feet almost in the water watching happy families playing.
 It was an absolute delight.

 Wonderful cool beach ‘boxes'